Mikanwolfe/Artillery3/Artillery3DevDocs.md

 I've always found a development document that I can constantly write in to be rather useful when making something though the limitations of MarkDown often slow this down a little.
 On the other hand, it does make it easier to keep track of where ideas go.
 This will be the development docs for Artillery 3 ater 31/03/2019.
 The earlier docs can be found at nekox.net/posts, though I don't know if the page has been able to render properly.

+## To do

+Next up would be:

+* Connecting players to characters
+* Having multiple players
+* Possibly a menu state to intialise players
+* Handling moving between players
+* Camera movement between players
+* Health and damage for players
+* Basic animations for now?

+Started basic work on migrating stuff over to world, next is player management -- id assume they're created by the menu and then sent over?
+Either way, they need to be added in manually for now.

 ## 31/03/19: Lots Of Classes I Don't Take